NBility-Model/nbility-model.github.io/docs/2. User manual and workshops/2.2. archi-beginner/5-commit-and-publish-change.md

 ---
-title: "Commit and publish changes"
+title: "2.2.5.
+Commit and publish changes"
 ---

 # 2.2.5.
 Committing and publishing changes